 Up to $250 for Administration is available to each committee to cover the costs of the program.

-At the end of June, any funds raised are sent to the Winkler Community Foundation.
+In spring, any funds raised are sent to the Winkler Community Foundation.
 This goes directly into the school’s endowment fund to help grow their fund and increase the grant money for the future of the school’s YiP committee.